 The concept of sustainability is composed of three pillars: economic, environmental, and social.
-Sustainability encourages people, and especially businesses to frame decisions in terms of environmental, social, and human impact for the long-term, rather than on short-term.
+Sustainability encourages people, and especially businesses to frame decisions in terms of environmental, social, and human impact for the long-term, rather than on the short-term.

-Everyone can achieve sustainable needs by cutting emissions, e.g. directly through less travel, lowering energy usage wherever possible, by using energy efficient appliances or turning the lights off if not needed; sourcing products from local businesses and fair-trade organizations, and producing as little physical waste as possible as well as disposing of it properly and with as small of a carbon footprint as possible.
+Everyone can achieve sustainable needs by cutting emissions, e.g. directly through less travel, lowering energy usage wherever possible, by using energy-efficient appliances or turning the lights off if not needed; sourcing products from local businesses and fair-trade organizations, and producing as little physical waste as possible as well as disposing of it properly and with as small of a carbon footprint as possible.